bozsahin/ccglab/README.md

            sudo add-apt-repository multiverse
            sudo apt-get update

+<em>OTHER LINUXES</em>
+Arch, Mint, Suse, Debian, RH, Fedora do not seem to have this peculiar Ubuntu caste of packages.
+The packages for sbcl and rlwrap ara available.
+CCL too.

 <em>NO NEED TO REINSTALL:</em> If you already have a git-installed up-and-running CCGlab, just do the following for updates:

 <ol>